jhculb/Open-Research-Converter/src/README.md

-This directory stores each Python Package.
+This directory stores each container in the app.